hkamran80/articles/markdown/articles/2024-11-21-f1-2024-las-vegas-penalties.md

 ## Free Practice 2

 - A red flag was issued when Alex Albon (#23)'s car stopped on track because of a fuel systems issue.
-He pushed the car into an opening by a marshal post and the session resumed.
+He managed to stop near an opening in the barriers, allowing the session to be restarted quickly.
+Williams will have to wait until after the session to retrieve it.